top of page

 WHAT'S THE EVIDENCE FOR MUSIC THERAPY?

-Although music therapy is a more recent therapeutic approach compared to traditional psychotherapy, its effectiveness and benefits have been widely documented by research.
-Music therapy is recommended by NICE guidelines and consistently included by the NHS as a recommended form of therapy for a variety of challenges and issues.
+Music therapy is recognised and regulated by the HCPC (Health and Care Professions Council), which oversees all major health and care professions in the UK.
+Although it is a relatively recent therapeutic approach compared to traditional psychotherapy, its effectiveness and benefits are well supported by research.
+Music therapy is recommended by NICE guidelines and is consistently included by the NHS as a recommended intervention for a range of challenges and conditions.

 Thanks for submitting!